- Building Services

 - Student Outcome Data

 - University Directory

 Metropolitan State University appreciates and acknowledges the dedication and hard work of faculty and advisors to foster student success.
 The Excellence in Advising and Excellence in Teaching Awards is a means for students to nominate faculty and advisors to receive official recognition at the annual Fall Teaching Workshop.

 Access to nomination forms:

-The Teaching and Advising Award winners are announced and honored during the annual Fall Faculty Conference.
+The Teaching and Advising Award recipients are announced and honored during the annual Fall Faculty Conference.

 Current Advisors and Faculty Award Recipients: